 Planning & Design

 One of our designers will visit with you in your home to determine your family’s intended use of the pool, what ideas you may have for your pool, measure your yard, look at elevations and access, what options appeal to you, and your budget.
-After gathering this information, your Designer will create a conceptualization of the pool that will include: the size, location, and shape of the pool; special features, such as waterfalls, tanning ledges, fountains, and benches, to name a few; and the location of the pool equipment.
+After gathering this information, your Designer will create a conceptualization of the pool that will include: the size, location, and shape of the pool; special features, such as waterfalls, tanning ledges, fountains, and benches, to name a few; and the location of the pool equipment and supplies.
 Once you have worked together to finalize the plan and discussed landscaping needs, you are ready for...

 Permits and the Construction Plan